armory/docs/content/en/plugins/terraform/use.md

 ---
-linkTitle: Use the Terraform Integration Stage
+linkTitle: Use
-title: Use the Terraform Integration Stage in Armory Continuous Deployment
+title: Use the Terraform Integration Stage in Spinnaker or Armory Continuous Deployment
-aliases:
-  - /docs/spinnaker/terraform-use-integration/
+weight: 20
 description: >
   Learn how to use the Terraform Integration pipeline stage to execute tasks against your Terraform projects.
 ---
 ![Proprietary](/images/proprietary.svg)

 ## Overview of Terraform integration

-At the core of Terraform Integration is the Terraformer service.
-This service fetches your Terraform projects from source and executes various Terraform commands against them.
+At the core of Terraform Integration is the Terraformer service, which fetches your Terraform projects from source and executes various Terraform commands against them.
 When a `terraform` stage starts, Orca submits the task to Terraformer and monitors it until completion.
 Once a task is submitted, Terraformer fetches your target project, runs `terraform init` to initialize the project, and then runs your desired `action` (`plan` or `apply`).
 If the task is successful, the stage gets marked successful as well.
 If the task fails, the stage gets marked as a failure, and the pipeline stops.

 A Terraform Integration stage performs the following actions when it runs: